 - Infants and toddlers mature and develop physically at individual rates.

 - Motor development progresses through a sequence.

-- Infants and toddlers need to build on what they know, going from simple to complex skills.
+- Infants and toddlers need to build on what they know, moving from simple to more complex skills.

-The above points, along with the information you learned in the Developmental Milestones lesson, will help you consider the physical setup of the environment, as well as the interactions, experiences, activities, and materials you offer.
+The above points, along with the information you learned in Lesson Two, will help you consider the physical setup of the environment as well as the interactions, experiences, activities, and materials you offer.

 Features of Environments that Support Physical Development

-You, as an infant or toddler caregiver, should consider the characteristics of a safe environment that helps support the physical development of the children in your care.
-You can learn even more about creating safe environments for infants and toddlers within the Safety course.
+You, as an infant or toddler caregiver, should consider the characteristics of a safe environment that help support the physical development of the children in your care.
 Examples of environmental features that support physical health are:

 - Clean and safe: Provide young infants opportunities to play on their tummies and backs.
-Make sure the area is clean, and put anything away that would be considered unsafe for an infant to put in his or her mouth.
-Consider using a quilt, blanket or soft mat.
-When young infants are playing on the floor on their backs, offering toys a little off to the side and above their heads encourages reaching and turning, which can lead to rolling over.
+Make sure the area is clean, and put anything away that would be considered unsafe for an infant to put in their mouth.
+Consider using a quilt, blanket, or soft mat.
+When young infants play on their backs on the floor, offer toys a little off to the side and above their heads to encourage reaching and turning, which can help them learn to roll over.
 During tummy time, remain close to infants and watch for signs of distress.
 Never, ever leave an infant unattended on their tummy as suffocation can occur.

 - Open space: Try to limit the use of swings, bouncers, and other furniture that constrains mobile infants.
 When caring for several children at once, offer toys on the floor for tummy time, space for mobile infants to crawl, or hanging toys for reaching.